QVPR/VPRTempo/README.md

 git lfs pull
 ```
 ### Run the inference network
-To run the inference network, there are two options:
+The `main.py` script handles running the inference network, there are two options:

 #### Command terminal
 ```console